pycui/pond-solver/README.md

 # pond-solver
 A solver for the mobile game "Pond"

-This solver utilies Depth-First-Search (DFS) to implement a Dijkstra-like algorithm.
-Unlikely traditional Dijkstra problem, there can be multiple winning states (destination in Dijkstra's term) in the game of Pond.
-The solver finds all possible winning states, and calculate shortest path for each winning state to choose a global best solution.
+This solver utilies Dijkstra algorithm to find the smallest number of steps to escape the Pond.
+Note there can be multiple winning states (destination in Dijkstra's term) in the game of Pond.
+Also, the graph is constructed dynamically.
+The solver stops when it finds the winning state that yeilds the smallest number of steps.

 Some optimizations are made to make the search fast, including:
  * skipping impossible moves early.